 Shoe selection has become a topic of interest lately particularly among runners.
 Many sports shops offer a gait analysis service to help with the process of shoe selection with a wide variety of shoe types available.
 A runner will select a shoe or be advised on their selection based on the theory of extra-cushioning as a protective measure against impact forces, and anti-pronation features to prevent over-pronation or ‘flat feet’.
 Both influencing factors can be very misleading.

 It is not how hard you hit the ground at initial contact or how hard the surface is, that causes overuse injury.
-It is at mid stance when the foot is flat under the centre of mass when peak impact forces are absorbed, when risk of injury is at its highest.
+It is at mid-stance when the foot is flat under the centre of mass when peak impact forces are absorbed when the risk of injury is at its highest.
 How the body interacts with the ground as opposed to what’s on the athlete’s feet is most important.